 Enchanted Trail is Audubon Arizona's annual fall festival.
 The event gives visitors a greater appreciation for Arizona's nocturnal (night-active) wildlife through three guided trail stations, a night hike, live wildlife, mask making, and more.
-This year's focal animals are the Striped Skunk, the Cave Myotis (bat), and the Great-horned Owl.
+This year's focal animals are the North American Beaver, the Mexican Free-tailed Bat, and the Barn Owl.

-Each young participant will be given an Enchanted Trail Trail guide.
+Each young participant will be given an Enchanted Trail trail guide.
 This trail guide provides them with a map of the event and assigns them one of the three focal animals (indicated by a colored sticker).
 To discover their mystery animal's identity, they will collect clues about where there animal lives, what it eats, and how it moves, at the three guided trail stations (Bat Cave, Critter Café, and Mystery Movement).
 These clues can be found in the color-coded frames at each of these stations.